punkerman/weather/README.md

 # WeatherApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.
+This project shows the weather in one or more cities

 ## Development server